Arizona Relocation Statistics

 Arizona does have a state sales tax, which is currently set at 5.6%.
 Also, there are 15 counties within the state of Arizona, and their local tax varies from .5% to a little over 1%.
 For city tax, each city sets their tax rate, and they range from 1% to 4.25%.

 Something a lot of people don’t think about when they consider moving is whether or not their move is for business or leisure.
 If you are not sure, we recommend checking to see if this relocation could be a tax deduction on your next return.
 In the state of Arizona when someone moves from a nonresident location to a resident state, within the same tax year, you can deduct your moving expenses, all of which is under federal law.
 If you are leaving the state of Arizona, these rules do not apply.

-When looking for fun things to do after your relocation, Arizona offers hundreds of family friendly options.
+When looking for fun things to do after your relocation, Scottsdale offers hundreds of family friendly options.
 One of the more popular activities is spring training.
 Arizona is known for its spring training camps.
 When attending a game, there will be lots of opportunities to meet the players and get autographs.
 Arizona has been the home of baseball training since 1947.
 Every February they have a large spring training festival – something you do not want to miss.

 As mentioned earlier, Arizona is the home of the Grand Canyon, and several other beautiful deserts.
 You cannot live within this great state and not take advantage of the opportunities these National parks have to offer.
 If you live in the Northern section of Arizona, you will even get to experience the snow slopes from the Humphrey’s Peak and San Francisco mountains.